 To work properly, FiboFilters needs a properly built filtering index.

-Loading Descriptors on customers’ first visit
+Loading descriptors on customers’ first visit

 - On the customer’s first visit to your store, a server request is sent to download all data necessary for the filtering process (this is the only case where this action is necessary).
 This index we call “descriptors”.